genesistoxical/pruebas/README.md

 </br>

-## Editables
+## Source
-There are two editable formats, one of which is `afdesign` <sup>(sorry I didn't use FOSS)</sup>  which has some details like groups of single objects or gray and yellow color layers, but this helps to convert it to SVG.
-The second one is in `SVG` but it doesn't include shadows since they were added in a non-vector way.
+There are three formats as a source; the main one would be `PNG`, despite not being editable you can work on them, for example, modifying the danger circle.
+You can also use them in websites or applications that require a raster image format.

+The next two are editable, one of them is `SVG` but doesn't include shadows since they weren't vector.
+The last one is the one I used but I'm sharing it because it's the original, `afdesign` for Affinity Designer v2... includes single object groups or layers in gray and yellow, but this helps to convert it to SVG.

 </br>

-### Convert afdesign and SVG to left-handed
+### Convert editables to left-handed version

 1. Select the **Backgrounds** and **Q'zero Cursor** layers at the same time and then click the *Flip Horizontal* button.